drocheam/optrace/docs/source/usage/gui.rst

      -
      - output for displaying optimization information

+.. _custom_elements:

 Custom Tab
 #######################

-optrace allows for the creation of custom UI elements in the "Custom" Tab with bindings to a function.
+optrace allows for the creation of custom UI elements in the "Custom" Tab that bind to user-defined functionality.
-Examples using such additional elements include :ref:`example_image_render` or :ref:`example_arizona_eye_model`.
+Examples using such additional elements include the :ref:`example_image_render` or :ref:`example_arizona_eye_model` scripts.

-The elements must be added before running the TraceGUI.
+The elements must be defined and added before running the TraceGUI.
 The following functions are available:

 .. list-table::